 “There was a space where they needed someone to do what I was doing on a limited basis to help fill out their schedule,” Saul explains.
 “This will keep me open to continue with the many other projects while still making those connections with people who enjoy the weird.”

 Saul said he has missed the Museum since he stepped away in December.

 Saul says “I have met a few people who came for tours as strangers who left as allies.
 I’ve done performances and readings for some of them.
 There aren’t too many places you can go to meet people who like weird stuff.”

-Saul will be regularly featured on Tuesdays from 10:00am to 6:00pm.
+Saul will be regularly featured on Wednesdays from 7:00pm to midnight.
 The museum features an array of curios & oddities, from Bigfoot to shrunken heads, plus a gift shop.
 It is located at 412 E 6th St, Austin, TX 78701 and is open daily from 10:00am to midnight.
 Tickets are $12.00 for adults and $8.00 for children $8 and younger.
-Tickets include a look at the broad collection of oddities and a tour of the special exhibits, including The Creature In Ice and the Sfanthor horror wax museum, as well as a personal performance by Saul and other performers.
+Tickets include a look at the broad collection of oddities and a tour of the special exhibits, including The Creature In Ice and the Sfanthor horror wax museum, as well as a personal performance by Saul.
 Call the Museum at (512)476-5493 for more information.

 In preparation for the February 26, 2019 event, Saul did a podcast with JT Habersaat at Kickbutt Cafe.
 Initially the plan was to focus on the show, but what I do is so unusual that it peaks people’s curiosity and we can’t help talking about divination, the spirit world, and other things from the shadows.